 Are you in shape to raise your next round of financing?
-Nicolas will share with you his key learnings from supporting 10 rounds in Luxembourg.
+Yannick and Nicolas will share with you their key learnings from supporting 10 rounds in Luxembourg.
 With a replicable step-by-step methodology, he will give you the keys of a successful fundraising process.

 The lunch session will be dedicated to financing issues including: